fsprojects/FSharpPerf/README.md

 ## Testing on AppVeyor

-This project allows you to run compiler performance experiment on AppVeyor.
+This project allows you to run compiler performance experiments on AppVeyor.
 For this do the following:

 * Fork https://github.com/fsprojects/FSharpPerf
 * Make configure your F# compiler fork and the hashes to test in build.fsx